 - A minimum of five group presentations for older adults using the Remembering When program.

 - At least one training for additional home visitors.

 - At least 25 home visits with Remembering When program materials integrated into each visit.

-- Submission of a final report to NFPA by November 1, 2016.
+- Submission of a midyear report in April and a final report to NFPA by November 15, 2017.

-We have won a Remembering When Scholarship in the past.
-Can we attend the conference again?
+We won a Remembering When Scholarship in the past.
+Can we apply again?